-In this article we shall appreciate a strategic set of points to be kept in mind to perform well in an MBA interview.
+In this article we shall discuss the START strategy, a critical tool you can use to perform well in an MBA interview.

 S - Scan the Environment